Fifty Shades of Firewall

 * Packet filtering is the fastest firewall technology and it is widely spread.

-* By default network firewalls are included into most computer operating systems and network appliances.
+* By default network firewalls are included in most computer operating systems and network appliances.

 * When creating filtering rules it is possible to use information outside header attributes, for example, time and date of the network packet passing.